Tirolerisch G’spielt

 Tschentig is mostly known by Hanna Maizner as the voice of the band.
 Hanna is a very talented singer, songwriter and musician.
 In Austria Hanna was already able to make herself a name.
 She is well known as member of the band Harfonie.
 With Harfonie, she was able to celebrate one of her biggest successes on TV.
 She won “Die Große Chance” - a well known austrian TV talent show.

-Source: Invidious on invidious.lunar.icu provided by lunar.icu
+Source: Invidious on yt.rtrace.io provided by ruffy

 A typical instrument for Austrian folk music is a special type of diatonic harmonica (commonly referred to as: “Steirische Harmonika” or just “Steirische”).
 It is played by Michael Angerer.
 Michael is a music teacher at the musical school of Wattens in Tyrol, teaching the Steirische to his students.